Today is a time to consciously give thanks and I am thankful for many things:

 I made the sauce and let it cool too long.
 I think it would work a lot better to have the pie ready to pour the sauce onto as soon as you are done simmering.
 It looks like it is going to be a very good pie!

-Next year we will be in NYC with Celia and Jeff for Thanksgiving.
-They are, as I write, sitting in a restaurant watching the parade and having brunch which is a lot warmer than being on the street in the wind and snow.
+Next year we will be in NYC with Jeff for Thanksgiving.
+He is, as I write, sitting in a restaurant watching the parade and having brunch which is a lot warmer than being on the street in the wind and snow.

 Even though I have never been much of a parade-watcher, the Macy’s Thanksgiving Parade really does look like fun.
 I’m looking forward already to 2015!